PierreSenellart/provsql/doc/source/dev/studio.rst

      - Per-relation row dumps for the Where-mode sidebar (capped at ``--max-sidebar-rows``).
-Skips relations whose first ``provsql`` token is not an ``input`` gate when the "Input gates only" toggle is on.
+Skips relations whose first ``provsql`` token is not an ``input`` gate when the “Input gates only” toggle is on.
    * - ``/api/schema``
      - GET
      - Schema-panel data: every selectable relation with its